oalders/enough-docker-to-be-dangerous/slides.md

 * This may not prevent every exploit, but it can be a lot cleaner than opening thousands of files into a directory on your filesystem.
+* You can install an editor into the container if you like

 ---